MrMisc/Coffee-Shop-Simulation/README.md

 # Coffee Shop Simulation

+## Running the code

+Open up cmd prompt in this directory, and run ``cargo run | py plot.py``.

+Note that to adjust the number of trials, you need to go into the main.rs file inside the src folder.

+## Some details
  Using Rust's Structs, Impls to reconstruct a relatively complicated scenario

 I have used Rust to simulate the operations of a food court, in order to determine which system of seat reservation, the "chope" system or the first-come-first-served system, is more efficient.